orbitalquark/textadept/doc/12_Compiling.md

 ### Cross Compiling for Mac OSX

 When cross-compiling from within Linux, first unzip the GTK+ for OSX bundle into a new `src/gtkosx` directory.
-Then run `make` to build `../textadept.osx` and `../textadeptjit.osx`.
+Then run `make osx` to build `../textadept.osx` and `../textadeptjit.osx`.
 At this point it is recommended to build a new `Textadept.app` from an existing one.
 Download the most recent app and replace `Contents/MacOS/textadept.osx` and `Contents/MacOS/textadeptjit.osx` with your own versions.